In order to provide some objective comparison, there are specific criteria it is possible to define, compare and contrast.

-I will primarily be judging the quality and choice of beers served in the bar, however I will also consider the range on the back shelf as well.
+For this category we will mainly judging the quality and choice served in the bar, mainly the taps, however I will also consider the range on the back shelf as well.
 If the venue specialises in a certain thing and does that well, it will be allowed a degree of latitude if the beer is not up to scratch.

 C: Character, Atmosphere and/or Local Life

 Most people choose to visit a place because they enjoy the surroundings on some level.
 There is a special atmosphere generated when a place achieves genius locii, harmony of place and purpose.
 This could be a busy noisy Irish pub with a fire going and folk music playing, or it could be an ultra-cool ruin pub with excited youngsters exploring semi-abandoned surroundings.
 Likewise, if a place has retained a core gathering of locals in the face of pressure from big money and property or changing demographics, that will be accounted for.

 The primary purpose of a bar is to serve drinks, and allow people space and room to drink them in the fashion and mood the bar intends to generate.
 However, extra features such as food, games, terrace areas, quizzes, live music and community events will score points when and only when they are a net improvement on the place’s core mission.
 It’s not the be-all-and-end-all.
 It’s possible to have no seats, 1 available drink and still be a great pub.

 Becoming a regular at some bars could turn into a very expensive habit.
 This is something we pondered recently in our feature article Beers Vs. Your Bank Balance.
 It’s vital bars price their drinks fairly in order to maintain a loyal following.
 We will be judging value for money by considering a bar’s location, the quality of the drink and surroundings.
 If we can only get a Corona for 6 euros, we are going to be unhappy.
 If we can get a pint of Pilsner Urquell for less than 40 Czech koruna, we are going to be very happy.